Ketchikan Alaska, USA Travel Guide

 Seek out sustainable accommodation and tour operators.

-Prioritize tour companies with strong environmental policies.
+Prioritize tour companies having robust environmental policies.

 Your spending choices directly affect the local economy.